Stop Blaming Yourself For Abuse | BTR.ORG

 Victims of Emotional Abuse Often Blame Themselves

 Victims often find logical reasons to blame themselves.
 While these may make perfect sense at first, with healing, many women are able to accept that they did what they could to survive the abuse.
+Further, understanding that these feelings are universal and that many other women are experiencing them too, can be especially healing and vindicating.

 • Not spotting the abuse sooner in the relationship